 Yeah, we were able to raise some money to help obtain counseling for women with breast cancer.
 It wasn’t a tremendous amount of money and we weren’t sure if we should put our energies elsewhere.
 But we continued to put on these events.
 And we would ask ourselves over and over again,

 Are we still following the right stepping stones to our dream?

 Laurie, Marilyn (Laurie’s sister), and I wrote a screenplay called, “Divine Intervention” (this is the screenplay we’ve been trying to get seen) in 2004-05.
 We even entered it in a few screenplay contests.
 It did make it into the Page International Screenwriting Contest quarter-finals.
 But nothing really happened after that.

 Note to self: If you’re not going pimp it out, it won’t get seen and that means it won’t get made.

-Our lives took a turn inwards focusing on: families, a disabled son, divorce, the death of both of our mothers, lawyers, a son in rehab and work.
-We took a long, much needed break.
+Our lives took a turn inwards focusing on: families, a disabled son, divorce, the death of both of our mothers, lawyers, and a son in rehab, and work.
+We took a long, much-needed break.